How to Stop Foundation Settling in Pores, A Makeup Artist’s Foolproof Guide

 Silicone-based primers and foundations are two popular types of silicone-based products that can help to minimize the appearance of large pores and textured skin.

-1. Silicone-based primers help to create a smooth base for your foundation, reducing the likelihood of your foundation settling into your pores.
+Silicone-based primers help to create a smooth base for your makeup, reducing the likelihood of your foundation settling into your pores.

-2. Silicone-based foundations, on the other hand, provide a smooth, flawless finish and help to blur the appearance of imperfections, including large pores and textured skin.
+Silicone-based foundations provide a smooth, flawless finish and help to blur the appearance of imperfections, including large pores and textured skin.

 PSA: There have been rumors and concerns in the beauty industry about the safety and efficacy of silicone-based products.
 Some claim silicones are unsafe for skin use, cause breakouts, and clog pores.